TzviRechel/systems_programming2_ex3/README.md

    - Resources and number tokens are distributed randomly or according to a predefined setup.

 2. Coordinate System:
-  -The game board is implemented as a 5x5 grid of Tile objects, which approximates the hexagonal layout of the Catan board.
+   - The game board is implemented as a 5x5 grid of Tile objects, which approximates the hexagonal layout of the Catan board.
 However, not all tiles in this grid are used; the layout is structured as follows:

    - The top row has 3 tiles.
    - The second row has 4 tiles.
    - The third row has 5 tiles.
    - The fourth row has 4 tiles.
    - The bottom row has 3 tiles.

 3. Node and Edge Connectivity: